Celebrating Volunteers’ Week 1st-7th June 2023 Read more

-When planning your finances there are some legal decisions you may start to consider, such as who has control of your finances now and in the future.
-Thinking about these financial plans as early as possible, means that you’re prepared for the future.
+When planning your finances there are some legal decisions you may start to consider.
+For example, who has control of your finances now and in the future?

-We understand the financial challenges a brain tumour diagnosis can bring, and that taking control of your finances can feel difficult.
-There’s lots to think about and plan for, so we’ve pulled together advice from our own benefits and money advisor, along with other sources, to help you and your loved ones think about long-term financial plans.
+So we’ve pulled together advice from our own benefits and money advisor, along with other sources, to help you and your loved ones think about long-term financial planning after a brain tumour diagnosis.

 On this page, we’ll cover: